Alcohol Rehab in Fairfield County, CT

 Services offered:

-• Alcohol Detoxification and Opioid Detoxification
+• Opioid Detoxification, Alcohol Detoxification and Cocaine Detoxification

 New Prospects Co Occurring Program